Watch the official Eurovision website to see this year’s songs.

-Eurovision will be televised on SBS which offers lots of party opportunities because we all know that Eurovision is better shared.
-And now that Australia is part of the competition, there are even more of us to share.
+Eurovision will be televised on SBS which offers lots of Australian context.
+We all know that Eurovision is better shared and now that Australia is part of the competition, there are even more of us to share.

 Read on for costume and decorations suggestions, and some Eurovision party tips.